a34729t/CLArt/README.md

 CAVEATS:
 -When testing, if you go into the background next to a beacon, in general when you wake up you won't notice it.
 You want to turn off the app manually and restart it to make it work.
 -The location (via CoreLocation and RSSI) is highly unreliable due to the noisy RF environment.
 Your beacon will flip between 'Unknown Proximity' and 'Near' and others quite frequently.
+-I've restricted the app to use only our 6 estimote beacons (hardcoded into Config.h and BeaconManager.m)

 For Art demo, we care about:
 -AppDelegate local notification methods